nb-assignment/DoughnutTree/README.md

 You may use Test -> Test explorer to run the unit tests or run below command from the project `DoughnutFactory.Tests`

 `dotnet test`

+For Angular tests, run below command from ClientApp folder of the project `DoughnutFactory.Web`

+`ng test`

 ## Yml file for CI\CD